 Is the electrician demand outlook better than welder?

 Yes, modestly.
-BLS projects electrician employment growth at +6% from 2023-2033 (faster than the average for all occupations), driven by EV charging, solar, grid modernisation, and data center construction.
+BLS projects electrician employment growth at +9% from 2024-2034 (much faster than the average for all occupations), driven by EV charging, solar, grid modernisation, and data center construction.
 Welder, cutter, solderer, and brazer employment is projected to grow +2% over the same period (slower than average), with growth concentrated in manufacturing, pipeline, and shipbuilding while general fabrication continues to face automation pressure.
 Both trades have strong demand in the medium term but the electrical trade has more identifiable growth drivers.

 Related Pages